Pardalis' Global IP

 - New Zealand

-In regard to multi-tenancy information sharing, the prior art to CPA at best refers to collaborative document editing systems where multiple parties share in the authoring of a single document.
+The prior art to CPA refers to collaborative document editing systems where multiple parties share in the authoring of a single document.
 A good example of the prior art is found in a 1993 Xerox patent entitled 'Updating local copy of shared data in a collaborative system' (US Patent 5,220,657 - Xerox) covering:

 “A multi-user collaborative system in which the contents as well as the current status of other user activity of a shared structured data object representing one or more related structured data objects in the form of data entries can be concurrently accessed by different users respectively at different workstations connected to a common link.”

-In regard to "electronic rights and transaction management", CPA's methods have been distinguished from a significant patent held by Intertrust Technologies.
+CPA's methods have also been referenced in a a significant patent held by Intertrust Technologies.
 See Methods for matching, selecting, narrowcasting, and/or classifying based on rights management and/or other information (US Patent 7,092,914 - Intertrust Technologies).
-By the way, in a 2004 announcement Microsoft Corp. agreed to take a comprehensive license to InterTrust's patent portfolio for a one-time payment of $440 million.
+In a 2004 announcement Microsoft Corp. agreed to take a comprehensive license to InterTrust's patent portfolio for a one-time payment of $440 million.

 For more information, see The Roots of Common Point Authoring (CPA).